trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 ### GET /Business/MembershipReference/{membershipReference}

-Allow you to pull data back about the business by the membership reference you hold.
+It allows you to pull data about the business using the Membership Reference you hold.

-## Postman Examples

-If you are uncertain about an integration or just want to test the API endpoints - there is a Postman link available https://www.getpostman.com/collections/d0b53b9f74050888eeda.
-Just update the variables in the API Collection with your own tm-api-key which you can get from the API section from your Scheme Portal login.

-If you don't have Postman installed, you can get a copy here https://www.postman.com/